DFHack/dfhack/README.rst

 Commands
 ========

-Almost all the commands have a 'help'/'?' option that will give you further help without having to look at this document.
+Almost all the commands support using the 'help <command-name>' built-in command to retrieve further help without having to look at this document.
+Alternatively, some accept a 'help'/'?' option on their command line.

 forcepause
 ==========